 The provision matrix is initially based on the Group's historical observed default rates.
 The Group calibrates the matrix to adjust the historical credit loss experience with forward-looking information.
-At every reporting date, the historical observed default rates are updated and changes in the forward-looking estimates are analyzed.
+At every reporting e.
+Realizability of deferred tax assets

 The amount of ECLs is sensitive to changes in circumstances and of forecast economic conditions.
 The Group's historical credit loss experience and forecast of economic conditions may also not be representative of customer's actual default in the future.